Pawan Saini

-Dr Pawan Saini (born 1971), is an Indian politician and social activist, belonging to the Bhartiya Janata Party (BJP).
+Pawan Saini (born 1971), is an Indian politician and social activist, belonging to the Bhartiya Janata Party (BJP).
 In 2014, he was elected as an MLA from Ladwa assembly constituency in Kurukshetra District in Haryana.

 Early life and background

 Saini was born in village Bahadurpura, Kurukshetra district in the year of 1971 in the agrarian family of Sh Mehar Singh.
 Saini did his elementary education from the village school before moving to Kurukshetra for his secondary education.
 He subsequently earned his BAMS (Bachelor of Ayurvedic Medicine & Surgery) from Gaur Brahman Ayurvedic College, Rohtak in 1993.

 After his education, in 1995, he along with his doctor wife set up medical practice by starting a hospital named "Ashok Arogya Sadan".
 Saini has been actively engaged in various academic ventures.
 He has been serving as a lead member in various academic societies.

 Social work

 In his words, he was driven by a mission and zeal to work for social causes and issues affecting youth and thus he started work for Akhil Bharatiya Vidyarthi Parishad (ABVP) in 1982.
 During his stint with ABVP, he was actively engaged in various socio political movements and worked for youth affairs concerning systemic change in education sector.

 He undertook charitable medical work alongside his medical practice.
 He also does some non profit work as a lead member of various academic institutions namely Saini Public school & Gita Niketan Educational society.